 I love the city of Winchester and enjoy supporting the independent and small businesses based in the city.
-I volunteered with local charity Winchester Bereavement Support as their Chair, for five years (2015-2019), and also trained with them as a Bereavement Visitor (listener).
+I volunteer with local charity Winchester Bereavement Support as part of their Referrals team, having been Chair for five years (2015-2019), and also trained with them as a Bereavement Visitor (listener).
 I organise a local free to attend baking club, Winchester Cakes and Bakes.

 I find working as a Funeral Celebrant (and formerly as a Funeral Director) very rewarding because I am helping people and making a difference, as well as supporting and being involved in my local community.
 I enjoy writing so creating a funeral ceremony and finding appropriate words and readings to make a ceremony unique and individual is also very special.
 Enabling families to say a ‘good’ goodbye (one which is meaningful and appropriate for their circumstances) is so important.

 I am also passionate about encouraging people to think about and talk about their funeral wishes in advance, as I think there are many benefits to doing this.
 I co-host regular Death Cafes in Winchester and am also available as a speaker for groups and events.